Using systemd-boot on Debian Bullseye

 Now systemd-boot is installed, but it does not know about the installed kernel images in the system.

-The following script updates the systemd-boot configuration with the installed kernel images.
+If the kernel-install command is not available, use the following script to update the systemd-boot configuration with the installed kernel images.
 Save the script to a system location, like /usr/local/bin/update-systemd-boot.sh and call it every time a new kernel is installed or removed from the system.

 Also check the kernel parameters in the flags variable if you need special arguments passed to the kernel.